 Exceptions to the Simplified Needs Test

-Applicants in certain states nevertheless can be required to provide asset information, even if they qualify for the Simplified Needs Test.
+Applicants in certain states may be required to provide asset information, even if they qualify for the Simplified Needs Test.
 These states require asset information to determine eligibility for state grant programs.
 Although the FAFSA will collect the asset information to provide to the states, the asset information will not be used to determine eligibility for federal student aid.

 The states that require asset information include:

 - New Jersey

 - New Mexico